Skip to content

 • Each Team has many Users

-• Only Superusers can manage Organisations
+• Only Superusers and Owners can manage Organisations

 • Owners can manage all Teams in an Organisation